How do GLP-1 and dual-agonist medications work?

 How Do GLP-1 and Dual-Agonist Medications Work?

-Understanding how GLP-1 and dual-agonist medications work can help you appreciate why they’re so effective for weight loss and feel more confident in your treatment.
-These medications work through sophisticated biological mechanisms that affect your appetite, blood sugar control, and metabolism.
+Understanding how GLP-1 and dual/triple-agonist medications work can help you appreciate why they’re studied as effective tools for weight loss and have an informed conversation with a licensed provider.
+These medications work through sophisticated biological mechanisms that affect appetite, blood sugar control, and metabolism.
 While the science might seem complex, the basic principles are straightforward and worth understanding.
+This is education, not medical advice.

 What Is GLP-1?